-Refer to the chapter "Opening Statement" authored by Jim M. Perdue, Sr. in the 6 volume treatise ATLA LITIGATION TORT CASES and prepare a brief opening statement from the case that has been assigned to you for closing argument.
-The opening should not exceed 12 minutes.
+Refer to the chapter "opening Statement" authored by Jim M. Perdue, Sr. in the 6 volume treatise ATLA LITIGATION TORT CASES and prepare a brief opening statement from the case that has been assigned to you for closing argument.
+The opening statement should not exceed 12 minutes.

-CLASS TWELVE-FEBRUARY 25, 2013-OPENING STATEMENT EXERCISE (STUDENTS 10-12)
+CLASS TWELVE - FEBRUARY 24, 2014 - OPENING STATEMENT EXERCISE (STUDENTS 10-12)

-Students will be called upon to give a short opening statement lasting no longer than twelve minutes.
-Students may use for their opening statement either the case from which they prepared the written opening statement or the mock trial case they are working on and from which they will give their closing argument.
+Students will be called upon to give a short opening statement lasting no longer than twelve (12) minutes.
+Students may use for their opening statement, either the case which they prepared the written opening statement or the mock trial case they are working on and from which they will give their closing argument.

-CLASS THIRTEEN-FEBRUARY 27, 2013-OPENING STATEMENT EXERCISE (STUDENTS 7-9)
+CLASS THIRTEEN - FEBRUARY 26, 2014 - OPENING STATEMENT EXERCISE (STUDENTS 7-9)

-CLASS FOURTEEN-MARCH 4, 2013-OPENING STATEMENT EXERCISE (STUDENTS 4-6)
+CLASS FOURTEEN - MARCH 3, 2014 - OPENING STATEMENT EXERCISE (STUDENTS 4-6)

-CLASS FIFTEEN-MARCH 6, 2013-OPENING STATEMENT EXERCISE (STUDENTS 1-3)
+CLASS FIFTEEN - MARCH 5, 2014 - OPENING STATEMENT EXERCISE (STUDENTS 1-3)

-Assignment for March 18, 2013:
+Assignment for March 17, 2014:

 Read chapters from Rick Friedman and Patrick Malone's book, Rules of the Road attached in your course materials.
-Be prepared to offer the suggestions for the "Rules of the Road" that you would attempt to prove up in your mock trial case.
+Be prepared to offer the suggestions for the "Rules of the Road" that you would attempt to prove in your mock trial case.

-CLASS SIXTEEN-MARCH 18, 2013-EVERYONE SHOULD PLAY BY THE RULES
+CLASS SIXTEEN - MARCH 17, 2014 - EVERYONE SHOULD PLAY BE THE RULES

 Rules play a unique position in the courtroom story.
-Almost every cause of action imaginable is based on the idea that someone broke the rule; either some established rules in writing or some common sense, everyday rules.
-We consider the concepts set out in Rick Friedman and Pat Malone's recent book, Rules of the Road.
+Almost every cause of action imaginable is based upon the idea that someone broke the rules; either some established rules in writing or some common sense, everyday rules.
+We consider the concepts set out in the Rick Friedman and Pat Malone's recent book, Rules of the Road.

-Assignment for March 20, 2013:
+Assignment for March 19, 2014:

-Read pages 149 through 156 and 267 through 318, Winning With Stories.
+Read pages 149-156 and 267-318, Winning with Stories.
 Be prepared to offer an analogy, a metaphor and a simile you would use from the mock case assigned to you.